-Mr. Dignam also serves as lead negotiator for management in labor negotiations.
-He has assisted multiple clients in reaching collective bargaining agreements with the representative union.
-Mr. Dignam also assists clients with arbitration matters.
+Mr. Dignam also serves as lead negotiator in labor negotiations.
+In this role, he has assisted numerous employer clients in reaching collective bargaining agreements with the representative union.
+In addition, Mr. Dignam has assisted clients with labor arbitration matters.

 |Valparaiso University Law Review||There is More to Fear than Fear Itself.
 The National Labor Relations Board’s Attack on Purposeful Work Rules Must Be Stopped||2018|